garyc05/inventory_mgmt/README.md

 **GET /reports/inventory/audit?staff_id={}&start_date={}&end_Date={}**
-Returns a list of all changes made to the stock levels of the current location during the selected date range.
+- Returns a list of all changes made to the stock levels of the current location during the selected date range
-Only staff with role Manager can make reports requests.
+- Only staff with role Manager are allowed make requests
-Takes the staff_id as a query param to enable a GET request.
-Would expect this value in the form of a session token or cookie etc in a fully implemented system.
+- Takes the staff_id as a query param to enable a GET request.
+Would expect this value in the form of a session token or cookie etc in a fully implemented system
-Requires the start_date and end_date parameters.
+- Requires the start_date and end_date parameters.
 No attempts are made to parse and/or format these date strings, presumed to be in YYYY-MM-DD format

 **GET /reports/financials?staff_id={}&start_date={}&end_Date={}**
-Returns a summary of costs and sales revenue for select date range
+- Returns a summary of costs and sales revenue for select date range
+- Only staff with role Manager are allowed make requests

 **GET /reports/inventory/value?staff_id={}**
-Returns the value of the currently held stock for current location
+- Returns the value of the currently held stock for current location
+- Only staff with role Manager are allowed make requests

 ### DB Access